meriworks/PowerShell.Sign/README.md

 <a name="cannot_find_functions.ps1_file"></a>
 #### Cannot find Functions.ps1 file
-Since version 6, this file is now included automatically and the PowerShell dotting is now obsolete and the previos initialization line needs to be removed from the scripts.
+Since version 6, this file is now included automatically and the PowerShell dotting is now obsolete and the previous initialization line needs to be removed from the scripts.

 > ~~.
 (Join-Path $projectDir "_msbuild/Meriworks.PowerShell.Sign/Functions.ps1")~~